 BIOBASED PRODUCT TRAINING SERIES (ONLINE).
-The U.S. Department of Agriculture (USDA) offers a series of on-demand training modules about biobased products and the BioPreferred® Program:
+The U.S. Department of Agriculture (USDA) offers a series of ondemand training modules about biobased products and the BioPreferred® Program:

-- Fundamentals: Biobased Products and the BioPreferred[®] Program - Sustainable Acquisition: Biobased Requirements in the New Executive Order 13693 - Contracting Officer Role in Contractor Reporting of Biobased Product Purchases - BioPreferred® Training for USDA Acquisition Community - From Awareness to Action: The BioPreferred® Federal Procurement Preference Program - Products in Operations, Maintenance, and Cleaning
+- Fundamentals: Biobased Products and the BioPreferred® Program - Contracting Officer Role in Contractor Reporting of Biobased Product Purchases - BioPreferred® Training for USDA Acquisition Community - From Awareness to Action: The BioPreferred® Federal Procurement Preference Program - Products in Operations, Maintenance, and Cleaning